 For example, as noted above, adults with AS often have a remarkable ability to focus.
 You may be able to concentrate on an issue or problem, especially if it interests you, for long periods of time.

-Criteria your doctor may consider include:
+Criteria your healthcare provider may consider include:

 Is Asperger’s still a diagnosis?

 - Cognitive behavioral therapy.
-A therapist can help you cope with some of the emotional impacts of autism, such as social isolation and anxiety.
+A therapist can help you cope with some of the emotional effects of autism, such as social isolation and anxiety.
 They can also help you learn new social skills so engaging with others feels easier and less frustrating.

 - Speech therapy.
 A speech pathologist can work with you to learn voice control and modulation.